reeteshz/dengue-disease-prediction/README.md

 1. Iteratively include latest data into dataset from different sources.
 2. Planning to add some new feature which can make dataset more reliable.
 For instance, pollution level, environmental elements, etc.
 3. Expand the study further to compare the spread of predicted total cases in the United States.
+4. Extract and consolidate vegetation indices for areas in Singapore.